L-Strobel/omosim/README.md

 Each step must always contain 3 colons.
 If you want to use default values for algorithms, etc., you can leave the space between colons empty.

-Options per step:
+#### Options per step:

-- TYPE: GRAVITY, MODE_CHOICE, ROUTE_CHOICE, EVALUATE
+- TYPE: GRAVITY, MODE_CHOICE, EVALUATE, DEBUG

-Currently only for GRAVITY:
+The following options can be set for only for *GRAVITY*:

 - ALG: SM_LBFGS, SM_GD, SM_PSO, PSO, PSO_AO, SM_SPSA, SPSA, SPSA_AO, SM_WSPSA, WSPSA
 - ACTIVITY: HOME, WORK, SCHOOL, SHOPPING, OTHER
 - PARAMS: [See algorithm implementations](src/main/kotlin/de/uniwuerzburg/omosim/calibration/algorithms)

+#### Order

 The only supported order of steps currently is:

-Gravity → Mode Choice → Route Choice
+(Gravity)* → Mode Choice

-Evaluate can be put at any point, and steps can be repeated or excluded.
+Evaluate and debug can be put at any point, and steps can be repeated or excluded.

+#### Utility Steps: Evaluate and Debug

+- Evaluate: Tests the calibrated parameters and compares them to the measurements and baseline parameters.
+The test is performed by simulating a 10% sample of the population.
+Using the *FAST* mode choice option.
+- Debug: Test if the traffic sensor locations are reasonable.
+  - Test 1: Are any cars passing through the field of vision of the sensor?
+  - Test 2: What percentage of cars passing through the sensor are in the correct direction?

 ### Total population